Scorpio Sky: Personal life

 After graduating from high school, Andrews considered enlisting in the United States Army, but instead opted to go to college.
 He dropped out in his freshman year and started training to become a professional wrestler.

 Andrews's favorite wrestlers are Bret Hart, Shawn Michaels, and Kurt Angle.
 He also cites boxers Muhammad Ali and Floyd Mayweather Jr. as inspirations for his in-ring persona.

 Andrews is a supporter of the NBA's Los Angeles Lakers.

+Andrew is currently working for BlackTie Breaks on TikTok.